Metaloziz/native_js/README.md

 ____________________________________________________________________________________________________________________________________________________________________

 # SOLID

 ## --- The single-responsibility principle:

 "There should never be more than one reason for a class to change."
 In other words, every class should have only one responsibility.

 ## --- The open–closed principle:

 "Software entities ... should be open for extension, but closed for modification."

+## --- Liskov substitution principle:

+"Liskov's notion of a behavioural subtype defines a notion of substitutability for objects; that is, if S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program (e.g. correctness)."
 __________________________________________________________________________________________________________________________________________________________________

 # The Catalog of Design Patterns